Best music streaming services Buying Guide: Welcome to What Hi-Fi?'s round-up of the best music streaming services you can subscribe to in 2020.

 When it comes to getting your music fix, more and more people are making the switch from physical formats and music downloads to streaming services.
 And it's easy to see why.
 The ability to access to tens of millions of tracks at the tap of a touchscreen means it has never been easier to hunt down old favourites or discover brand new bands and artists.

 So how much can you expect to pay?
-Some services offer limited free music apps (supported by adverts with limited playback options), but in the main you pay a set monthly subscription fee, which tends to be around the £10 mark for a basic service.
+Some services offer limited free music apps (supported by adverts with limited playback options), but in the main you pay a set monthly subscription fee.

 The quality of these streams varies between services.
 Those concerned less by outright quality and more with getting bang for your buck can listen to compressed streams at 320kbps from the likes of Spotify.